 - 2 quarts water – or enough to cover bones

-- Slice a small-medium sized onion and head of garlic in half.
-Add 2 pounds of bones, chopped onion, chopped garlic, 1 tbsp. salt and 1 tbsp. of apple cider vinegar to a 4 quart crock pot.
+- Once bones are baked, slice 1 small/medium-sized onion and 1 head of garlic in half.
+Add bones, chopped onion, chopped garlic, 1 tbsp. salt and 1 tbsp. of apple cider vinegar to a 4 quart crock pot.

-- Add water to cover the bones, but leave a little space at the top for your broth to simmer.
+- Add enough water to cover the bones, but leave a little space at the top for your broth to simmer.
 You don’t want it to over-flow as it heats and bubbles a bit.
 Simmer on LOW for 48 hours (If using the Instant Pot, set to Slow Cook and set to MEDIUM for 48 hours).

 - When your broth is done simmering, remove the bones and boiled vegetables.